Julian Ivey

 Robert Julian Ivey (born August 3, 1995) is an American politician serving as a member of the Maryland House of Delegates from District 47A in Prince George's County.

 Early life and education

 Ivey was born in Prince George's County, Maryland, to Glenn and Jolene Ivey in 1995.
-His father had held the countywide office of state's attorney and his mother currently serves on the Prince George's County Council.
+His father is currently a member of Congress and his mother currently serves on the Prince George's County Council.
 As a sixth grader, Ivey starred in the Broadway production of The Lion King, singing and dancing in the role of young Simba.
 He graduated from Eleanor Roosevelt High School in 2013.
 In 2018, he received a Bachelor of Arts degree in political science from the University of Maryland, College Park, where he was a member of the campus' NAACP chapter and led protests over campus police tactics and campus racism.

 Career

 During the 2016 presidential campaign, Ivey was elected to and attended the 2016 Democratic National Convention as a delegate for Bernie Sanders, and supported Hillary Clinton after she was nominated as candidate by the Democratic Party.

 In May 2017, Ivey was elected to the Cheverly town council.
 During his first year on the town council, he introduced and passed legislation to designate the town a sanctuary city.

 In 2018, Ivey ran for the Maryland House of Delegates in District 47A, challenging incumbent state delegate Jimmy Tarlau.
 During the primary, he received endorsements from state senator Victor R. Ramirez, the local Service Employees International Union, and state comptroller Peter Franchot.